savonet/book/language.md

 The _floating point numbers_\index{float}, such as `2.45`, are of type `float`\index{float@\texttt{float}}, and are in double precision, meaning that they are always stored on 64 bits.
-We always write the a decimal point in them, so that `3` and `3.` are not the same thing: the former is an integer and the later is a float.
+We always write a decimal point in them, so that `3` and `3.` are not the same thing: the former is an integer and the latter is a float.
 This is a source of errors for beginners, but is necessary for typing to work well.
 For instance, if we try to execute a program containing the instruction